Skip to main content

 Family planning implications

-The Human Fertilisation and Embryology Authority has approved the use of pre-implantation genomic testing for monogenic disorders (PGT-M) (previously known as pre-implantation genetic diagnosis, or PGD) for couples where one/both of the intended parents is a carrier of a likely pathogenic or pathogenic variant in a MMR gene associated with Lynch syndrome.
+The Human Fertilisation and Embryology Authority has approved the use of pre-implantation genomic testing for monogenic disorders (previously known as pre-implantation genetic diagnosis, or PGD) for couples where one/both of the intended parents is a carrier of a likely pathogenic or pathogenic variant in a MMR gene associated with Lynch syndrome.
 It is best practice that discussions regarding PGT-M and other family planning options be undertaken by a specialist genetic counsellor or clinical geneticist.

 Other options may include prenatal testing (invasive, or non-invasive if the intended father is the carrier) with termination of affected embryos, adoption, gamete donation, or natural conception and pregnancy with testing of children later in life.